There are few connections between the Bronte family & photography but

 d’Isabelle (streets long since demolished) and the Bazar Pantechnique (Royal

-Stables) CLICK HERE.
-For images of the building (Royal Stables): Écuries royales de Bruxelles
+For images of the building (Royal Stables): Écuries royales de Bruxelles CLICK HERE.

 2. This is probably the earliest photo in the

 Bronte Parsonage Museum.
-Permission would have been needed to carry bulky
+Permission would have been needed to carry the bulky

-camera, collodion equipment and chemicals through the church - and a lot of strength to carry them up
+camera, collodion equipment and chemicals through the church and up to the tower.
+The

-This photo would have originally been viewed as a
+2b.
+This photo would have originally been viewed as

 front.
 At some later date it has been turned round.